The mustard acts as a “glue” or binder to help keep the rub on the ribs.

 Though, if your rub features large granules like say turbinado sugar, mustard can help to physically hold them on the ribs.

-Most commercial mustard is made from a combination of the following ingredients:
+Most commercial mustard is made from:

 One of the most popular is French’s Yellow mustard.